-Mercury's thin atmosphere, or exosphere, is made up of atoms blasted off the surface by the solar wind and micrometeoroid impacts.
+Instead of an atmosphere, Mercury possesses a thin exosphere made up of atoms blasted off the surface by the solar wind and striking micrometeoroids.
 Because of solar radiation pressure, the atoms quickly escape into space and form a tail of neutral particles.
-Though Mercury's magnetic field has just 1 percent the strength of Earth's, the field is very active.
-The magnetic field in the solar wind episodically connects to Mercury's field, creating intense magnetic tornadoes that funnel the fast, hot solar wind plasma down to the surface.
-When these ions strike the surface, they knock off neutral atoms and send them on a loop high into the sky where other processes may fling them back to the surface or accelerate them away from Mercury.
+Though Mercury's magnetic field at the surface has just 1 percent the strength of Earth's, it interacts with the magnetic field of the solar wind to episodically create intense magnetic tornadoes that funnel the fast, hot solar wind plasma down to the surface.
+When the ions strike the surface, they knock off neutrally charged atoms and send them on a loop high into the sky.

-Mercury is the second densest planet after Earth, with a large metallic core having a radius of 1,800 to 1,900 km (1,100 to 1,200 miles), about 75 percent of the planet's radius.
-In 2007, researchers using ground-based radars to study the core found evidence that it is molten (liquid).
-Mercury's outer shell, comparable to Earth's outer shell (called the mantle), is only 500 to 600 km (300 to 400 miles) thick.
+Mercury is the second densest planet after Earth, with a large metallic core having a radius of about 2,000 kilometers (1,240 miles), about 80 percent of the planet's radius.
+In 2007, researchers used ground-based radars to study the core, and found evidence that it is partly molten (liquid).
+Mercury's outer shell, comparable to Earth's outer shell (called the mantle and crust), is only about 400 kilometers (250 miles) thick.

 How Mercury Got its Name

 Mercury is appropriately named for the swiftest of the ancient Roman gods.
 Mercury, the god of commerce, is the Roman counterpart to the ancient Greek god Hermes, the messenger of the gods.